Before you install New Relic for PHP, make sure your system meets the applicable requirements.

 As a standard security measure for data collection, your app server must support SHA-2 (256-bit).
 SHA-1 is not supported.

-The PHP agent integrates with other New Relic products to give you end-to-end visibility:
+The PHP agent integrates with other New Relic features to give you end-to-end visibility: